10 of the best bike tours in Copenhagen

 If you opt for one of the classic guided bike tours in Copenhagen, you’ll see all the main sights in the centre of the city, including the canals and lakes, the Little Mermaid, Nyhavn and the Amalienborg Royal Palace.

-If you already know the main sights, you may prefer one of the themed tours, that take in lesser known parts of the city or take you to places of specific interest.
+If you already know the main sights, you may prefer one of the themed tours, that visit lesser known parts of the city or take you to places of specific interest.

 When the tours run